tzwalker/xrays/python/ReadMe.txt

         # the cluster algorithim does NOT cluster the same if the algorithim is run
             # more than once on the same mask_channel
                 # --> increase the number of iterations?

+# setdefault() method does nothing if key already exists,
+# update dict with new values if mask_channel was changed
+    # or even if the clustering is run again